 - You’re 80 to 100 pounds overweight

-- Your height-to-weight ratio or body mass index (BMI) is 35 or higher
+- Your body mass index (BMI) is 35 or higher

-- Your BMI is greater or equal to 35 with one or more obesity-related health conditions such as sleep apnea, high blood pressure and diabetes
+- Your BMI is 35 or higher with at least one obesity-related health condition such as sleep apnea, high blood pressure or diabetes

 What types of bariatric surgeries are available to me?

-Our bariatric surgical team specializes in minimally invasive (laparoscopic) surgery, which involves small incisions using tiny instruments and a camera to guide the surgery.
-Some patients may elect to have minimally invasive robotic bariatric surgery.
+Our bariatric surgical team specializes in minimally invasive surgery, which involves small incisions using tiny instruments and a camera to guide the procedure.
 Smaller incisions mean you’ll have less scarring, reduced pain, fewer complications and a quicker recovery.
-Our team will work with you to determine they type or procedure best meeting your needs and goals.

-- Gastric Bypass (Roux-en-Y Gastric Bypass): In a Roux-en-Y gastric bypass, a surgeon creates a stomach pouch that causes the food to go straight from the pouch to the small intestine.
+- In a Roux-en-Y gastric bypass, a surgeon creates a stomach pouch that causes the food to go straight from the pouch to the small intestine.

-- Sleeve gastrectomy: Also known as a gastric sleeve, this involves the removal of most of the stomach, leaving only a narrow portion of the upper section of the stomach.
+- Also known as a gastric sleeve, this procedure involves the removal of most of the stomach, leaving only a narrow portion of the upper section of the stomach.

-- BPD-DS (Biliopancreatic Diversion with Duodenal Switch): Reduces the size of the stomach and also allows food to bypass part of the small intestine so fewer calories are absorbed.
+- This procedure reduces the size of the stomach and allows food to bypass part of the small intestine so fewer calories are absorbed.

-- Gastric balloon: A balloon placed without incisions for short-term weight loss.
+- In this procedure, a balloon is placed without incisions for short-term weight loss.

-- Adolescent Bariatric Surgery: Some teenagers with severe medical problems associated with obesity may be candidates for bariatric surgery.
-We have a team of providers with expertise in both pediatrics and obesity to care for adolescents.
+- Some teenagers with severe medical problems associated with obesity may be candidates for bariatric surgery.
+We have a team of providers with expertise in both pediatrics and obesity to care for adolescents

-Geisinger’s weight loss surgery program is built around ProvenRecovery, our program designed to help patients recover faster and return home sooner – all without the use of opioids.
+Geisinger’s weight-loss surgery program is built around ProvenCare®.
+This program is designed to help patients recover faster and return home sooner after surgery — all without the use of opioids.